rsksmart/devportal-1.0/_rsk/node/troubleshooting.md

 To solve it, you need to change the `public.ip` key in config file with your IP address (if you don't know your IP, simply [search for it](https://www.google.com/search?q=what's+my+IP+address)).

 [This page](/rsk/node/configure) will show you how to change a node's configuration file.

+### Rewind Blocks

+If RSK node happens to process blocks that are corrupted or invalid, after a hard fork.
+This tool provides a way to remove such blocks and start from a previous one state, this tool removes the blocks with number higher than the block number parameter informed in the command line.

+> Note: The node must be turned off before the rewind, and restarted after.

+Example:

+`java -cp rsk-core-<VERSION>.jar co.rsk.cli.tools.RewindBlocks 1000000`

+It removes the blocks with number 1000001 or higher